VERY REV DENIS STANLEY EV

 Rev THINH NGUYEN

-He is one of thirteen children of Hang and Coi Nguyen.
-He was educated by the Marist Brothers in Preston.
+One of thirteen children of Hang and Coi Nguyen, he was educated by the Marist Brothers in Preston.
 Having gained his Bachelor of Building Engineering at Victoria University of Technology, he worked at Lincolne Scott Consulting Engineers for four years, before attending Corpus Christi College, Carlton in 2000.
 He was ordained to the priesthood in 2006 for the Archdiocese of Melbourne and since then has served as assistant priest in Deer Park, spiritual advisor for the Archdiocesan Office for Youth, Parish Priest in Fitzroy, as well as chaplain at the University of Melbourne.
 He began his time as a Formator at Corpus Christi College in 2013.